 Next, I need some text.
 I’ll click on the text on the left side of the menu and I can click if there’s a particular font that strikes my attention.
 I usually just click on “Add a heading” and then pick my own font.

 I just like to scroll down to get something really random because having a different font than people are used to will help you stand out just a little bit more to draw someone’s attention.
 I took a font in white.

 What is the title of the video?

 The idea is that when you learn how to make a thumbnail just like this, you will get a lot better results on your videos.
 Therefore, we want to show people with this thumbnail that before you watch you will have fewer views and then after you watch you will get more views.

 Something we can put into a nice concise element here and what’s the simplest way to present that?
 We want to do custom thumbnails with YouTube and think about how to get our words in here.

 I’ll just copy/paste the selected font on the right side.
 I need to change the font color on it.
 I go up to the top bar and change its color from white to black.
-This is a real nice kind of color look to it and I can say Create Custom Thumbnails.
+This is a really nice kind of color to look into and I can say Create Custom Thumbnails.

 Enlarge the font size from the upper little bar.
 I like the color contrast and I’ve got that on there now I can full-size this to see how it looks and that’s cool.
 It’s really simple.

-I could do a before and after on both of the side showing like a lot of views or fewer views.
+I could do a before and after on both sides showing like a lot of views or fewer views.
 I could also do something contrasting, for example, I can put over here and write “Default” on the left side and “Custom” on the right.

 We could do a little comparison like YouTube views.
 I could just search and see if there’s anything related to “Views”.
 I clicked on “Element” and searched for “Views” to see if it’s got me there.